DesireeMcElroy/life-expectancy-project/README.md

-## Recommendations
+## Recommendations/With More Time:
 1. I would prefer to continue to impute the remainder of my nulls as opposed to just dropping the rest of them.
-2. I would utilize clustering methods to create new features and see how I can create more correlated features.
+2. I would explore more clustering possibilities to create new features and see how I can create more correlated features.
-3. I would assess the outliers and/or utilize different scaling methods to see if that has an impact on model performance.
+3. I would assess the outliers and/or utilize different scaling methods to see if that has a varying impact on model performance.

 Resources: